Mclaughlin-repos/cypress-playground/README.md

 work email: mclaughlin@indeed.com
 work slack: @mclaughlin
 ```
 to receive access to the `Organization` and to receive your `Member Access`.
-Follow the steps below...

 Clone the repo...then, save it somewhere on your computer where you'll remember its location.
 (I use my Documents folder):